krkenyon/jb-llm-secret-scanner/README.md

 ```bash
 pytest -v
 ```
-There are integration tests for: regex/entropy scanning without LLM
+There are minimal integration tests for: regex/entropy scanning without LLM
 LLM-enabled scans
 If you add new detection patterns or adjust logic, make sure to add coverage there.